Profile:

 well as the application of differential geometry to biomedical signal

-University, China, and from the Chinese
+Telecomm., China, and from the Chinese University of Hong Kong.
+He has also

-Kong.
-He has also been invited as distinguished lecturer by
+been invited as distinguished lecturer by various universities in N. America,

-East.
-In 1995, in a ceremony presided by Her Royal Highness
+ceremony presided by Her Royal Highness Princess Anne, the degree of DSc(Eng)

-Princess Anne, the degree of DSc(Eng) was bestowed upon him by the University
+was bestowed upon him by the University of London, England, in recognition of

-the area of signal processing.
-Prof. Wong has also been an associate editor of IEEE
+Wong has also been an associate editor of IEEE Transactions in Signal

-Transactions in Signal Processing, an authoritative journal in the field.
+Processing, an authoritative journal in the field.
+He has given numerous

-He has given numerous keynote addresses in international symposiums and
+keynote addresses in international symposiums and workshops, and has been chair

-workshops, and has been chair of the technical committees of major
+of the technical committees of major international conferences.
+He is the

-international conferences.
-He is the recipient of the Overseas Premium from IEE, UK, for the best paper published in 1989, and is
+UK, for the best paper published in 1989,

-the co-author of the papers which received the “IEEE Signal Processing
+and is the co-author of the papers which received the “IEEE Signal Processing

 Society Best Young Author Award” in both 2006 and 2008.
-He received a
+He received a medal

-medal from the International Biographical Centre, UK, for his contributions to the
+from the International Biographical Centre, UK, for his contributions to the

 research and education of signal processing and was honoured with the inclusion